 Perhaps you might not have a certificate; you started practicing at home by watching YouTube makeup gurus but now you want to start freelancing.
 Enroll in a makeup artist course to get certified and hone your skills.
 The certification course will help to enhance your skills and give you more opportunities for work.
-If you are not able to fund this properly check out the Adrian Rubin Scholarship; you might be a lucky awardee.
+If you are not able to fund this properly check out Scholarship programs; you might be a lucky awardee.
 There are also several traits that might be relevant to your career path that you must learn such as:

 - Good organizational skills: when you book a client you want to ensure that you are not overbooking.
 With good organizational skills, you will learn to create a journal, scheduling calendars, doing your job at your best and still having time for yourself.
 With good time managing skills; it will eradicate being late for appointments, poor scheduling of appointments or missing them altogether!